Luster (textiles)

 In textiles, lustre or luster is a physical property that makes them appear bright, glossy, and shiny.
 The amount of light reflected from the surface of a fiber is referred to as its luster.
 The level of luster is determined by how light reflects off the surface.
-For example, round surfaced fiber reflects more light and appears shinier than fiber with an irregular surface.
+For example, a round surfaced fiber reflects more light and appears shinier than a fiber with an irregular surface.
 Synthetic fibers with a more regular surface seem brighter than natural fibers with an irregular surface, with the exception of silk, which has a regular surface.

 Objective

 Luster is the degree of gloss or sheen possessed by the fiber or textile surface.
-Luster adds aesthetic values in fabrics, contributes to their attractiveness.
+Luster adds aesthetic value to fabrics, contributing to their attractiveness.
 Occasionally, this adds value to their quality assessment.
 In some cases, when lustre is undesirable, fibres are purposefully dulled by the addition of substances.